Konstantin Totsky

-Konstantin Vasilyevich Totsky (Константин Васильевич Тоцкий; February 23, 1950, Kagan, Bukhara Region, Soviet Union – August 23, 2018, Moscow, Russia) was a Russian military officer and diplomat who served as director of the Federal Border Service of Russia from 1998 to 2003 and as Permanent Representative of Russia to NATO from 2003 to 2008.
+Konstantin Vasilyevich Totsky (Константин Васильевич Тоцкий; February 23, 1950 – August 23, 2018) was a Russian military officer and diplomat who served as director of the Federal Border Service of Russia from 1998 to 2003 and as Permanent Representative of Russia to NATO from 2003 to 2008.
 He held the rank of General of the Army and the diplomatic rank of Ambassador Extraordinary and Plenipotentiary.

 Biography

 Born on February 23, 1950 in the city of Kagan in the Uzbek SSR in the family of a military man.
 In 1956, the Totskikh family moved to the city of Yelets in the Lipetsk Oblast, where Totsky completed a ten-year school.

 In 1967, he entered the KGB Moscow Higher Border Command School, after graduating in 1971, he was assigned to the North-Western Border District as deputy head of the Allakurtynsky border detachment.
 A few months later, he became head of the eighth border outpost of the Murmansk border detachment.

 In 1974, he entered the border troops faculty of the Frunze Military Academy, after graduating from which he served in the Pacific Border District with the rank of senior lieutenant.
 From 1977 to 1980, he served as commandant of the Yuzhno-Sakhalinsk border detachment.
 In 1980, he served for three months as an officer in the 1st department of the headquarters of the Pacific Border District of the KGB in Vladivostok, then for a year as deputy chief of staff of the Yuzhno-Sakhalinsk border detachment.
 In 1981-1985, he was chief of staff of the Nakhodka border detachment.

 From 1985 to 1988 he served as chief of the Khorog border detachment of the Central Asian Border District in the Tajik SSR on the border with Afghanistan.
 He took part in combat operations against the mujahideen in Afghanistan.